 Olton heritage by Jean Powrie, Margaret Jordan and Carol Andrews, 1986 (includes section on the excavations at Hobs Moat, 1985)

 Solihull and its church by Robert Pemberton, 1905

 Check the online catalogue to see if the above books on Hobs Moat are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Hobs Moat, however recent, by completing a memory sheet attached right.
+Let us know your memories of Hobs Moat, however recent, by completing a memory sheet attached below.